Home / Coffee knowledge / What influence does the tamping pressure have on the espresso?

 Methods

-The Rancilio Specialty espresso machine is programmed for a dispense water volume of 45 ml and a brewing temperature of 93 °C.
+The Rancilio Specialty espresso machine is programmed to an output water volume of 45ml and a brewing temperature of 93 °C.

 The corresponding amount of coffee is ground directly into the portafilter.
-The coffee is then leveled with the fingers and tamped with the Puqpress.
-The portafilter is clamped into the machine, and the extraction is started.
+Afterward, the coffee is leveled with the fingers and tamped with the Puqpress.
+The portafilter is locked into the machine and the extraction is started.

-The amount in the espresso cup is measured with the scale.
-After extraction, the portafilter is unclamped and knocked out.
+The amount in the espresso cup is measured using the scale.
+After extraction, the portafilter is removed and knocked out.

-A flush shot is drawn from the espresso machine.
+A flush shot is run on the espresso machine.

 After extraction, the espressos are set aside to cool.
-After cooling, they are stirred, and the TDS value is measured with the refractometer.
+Once cooled, they are stirred and the TDS value is measured with the refractometer.

-The espresso is put into the refractometer with the syringe via the syringe filter.
+To do this, the espresso is dispensed into the refractometer using the syringe via the syringe filter.

-This cycle is repeated 50 times for tamping pressures of 10 kg, 15 kg, and 20 kg, respectively.
+This process is repeated 50 times each for tamping pressures of 10kg, 15kg, and 20kg.

-The data are analyzed for extraction time and TDS values using a one-way ANOVA with a specified error probability of 5%.
+The data analysis for throughput time and TDS values is performed using a one-way ANOVA with a set error probability of 5%.

 26 20 27